Enochsoul/soulbot-discord/README.md

 # soulbot-discord
 Simple Discord bot for my 13th Age RPG group.

+A work in progress I made for my group, with no warranty implied or expressed.
+I'm not a professional developer, so it's likely rough AF, but it works.
+I usually squash bugs as my group finds them, if you find something feel free to submit a bug report on github.

-Still a work in progress, requires a .env file with your discord bot token.
-Right now designed to run as a standalone bot for a single server.
-If you invite it to multiple servers all settings will be shared.
+Designed to run as a standalone bot for a single discord server.
+If you invite it to multiple servers all activity will be shared, so don't do that.

 ### Install:
 1) git clone to your chosen location.